wp-plugins/email-address-encoder/readme.txt

 = What does this plugin do? =

-This plugin hooks into the WordPress filters like `the_content`, `widget_text` and others (additional filters can be added).
-On each filter a quick (disableable) search for an @-sign is performed.
-If an @-sign is found, a (overridable) regular expression looks for plain text email addresses.
-Found email addresses are replaced with the return value of `eae_encode_str()` (changeable), which obfuscates the email addresses to protect it from being read by email-harvesting robots.
+This plugin hooks into filters like `the_content`, `comment_text`, `widget_text` and a few others and checks if the text contains any @-signs.
+If an @-sign is found, a regular expression looks for plain text email addresses.
+Found email addresses are replaced

+with the return value of `eae_encode_str()` (changeable), which obfuscates the email addresses to protect it from being read by email-harvesting robots.

+= Why is not using antispambot()? =

 This function is slightly faster than WP's built-in `antispambot()` and uses additional hexadecimal entities.

+performs a quick (disableable) search for an @-sign is performed.

+(additional filters can be added)

 = How can I make sure the plugin works? =

-You cannot use Firebug, Web Inspector or Dragonfly, because they decode decimal/hexadecimal entities into plain text.
+You cannot use Firebug, Web Inspector or Dragonfly, because they decode decimal/hexadecimal entities into plain text by default.
 To make sure email addresses are encoded, right-/secondary-click the page, click "View Source", "View Page Source" or "Source" and search for any plain text email addresses.
-In Firefox, be sure to test with "View Source" not "View Selection Source".

-= How can I use WP's built-in `antispambot()` function instead? =

-You specify any valid callback function with the `eae_method` filter to apply to found email addresses: `add_filter('eae_method', function() { return 'antispambot'; });`

 = How can I filter other parts of my site? =